dmml-heriot-watt/group-coursework-dmml_cw/README.md

 ## Findings Report

 <!-- Below you should report all of your findings in each section.
 You can fill this out as the project progresses. -->
+The project's diverse results include insights from the prediction of wine quality as well as the classification of fruit images.
+Clustering in wine analysis indicated minor variations in quality levels, and K-means performed better after feature selection.
+Decision trees, when combined with K-fold cross-validation to avoid overfitting problems, provided a high degree of accuracy in wine quality prediction.
+Neural networks, in particular CNNs, performed better than other models when it came to classifying fruit images, showing the importance of architecture in model success.

 ### Datasets
 1.  **Wine Quality Dataset:**